Electroblob77/Wizardry-Wiki/Developing-Addons.md

 ## Setting up your workspace

-First you'll need to grab the **development** (deobfuscated) version of wizardry for the mod version you wish to make a spell pack for.
-These can be found under additional downloads on the relevant CurseForge file page, and you need the one that ends with 'deobf'.
+First you'll need to download the version of wizardry you wish to make a spell pack for, which can be found on curseforge ([here's the full list of downloads](https://www.curseforge.com/minecraft/mc-mods/electroblobs-wizardry/files)).
 Make sure you get the right **mod** version as well as the right Minecraft version.
-I recommend using the latest version of wizardry for the Minecraft version you want, as it will have the most API features and make your life easier. _Note that not all versions of wizardry have development versions, because changes between minor versions do not usually affect the API._
+I recommend using the latest version of wizardry for the Minecraft version you want, as it will have the most API features and make your life easier.

+> Minor updates to wizardry shouldn't break the API, meaning that an addon written for 4.1.0 will work with 4.1.1, 4.1.2, etc. but not 4.2.x.
+However, the reverse is not necessarily true: if you use a new feature that was added in a minor patch, your addon won't work in older versions.

-Put this file... anywhere you like, actually, so long as you know where it is - but the best way is to make a folder called 'libs' inside your project folder (the one with build.gradle in) and put it there.
-You'll then need to _add it to your build path_ in your IDE - if you don't know how to do this, have a look at your IDE's website and it should explain it.
-Once this is done, you should have a read-only copy of my code which can be accessed in the same way as the Minecraft and Forge code itself, and if you launch Minecraft in your development environment wizardry should be fully working in-game.
+Next, make a folder called `libs` inside your project folder (the one with build.gradle in) and put the wizardry jar in there.
+Now if you launch Minecraft in your development environment, wizardry should be fully working in-game.

-However, if you open up any of the classes you'll notice they're completely unreadable.
+However, if you look inside the wizardry jar and open up any of the classes you'll notice they're completely unreadable.
 To get a readable version, you'll need to attach the source code.
+The source code for all versions can be downloaded as a `.zip` from GitHub as follows:

+1. Go to the [releases page](https://github.com/Electroblob77/Wizardry/releases) for wizardry's GitHub repository (you can also access this from the main page by clicking releases in the menu bar just above the file tree)
+2. Find the release you're developing for in the list
+3. Click the little `.zip` icon below the release version number to download a zip file of the entire repository at that release

-The source code can be found in the same place as the deobfuscated version, except this time you need the file that ends with 'sources'.
-Download this file and put it anywhere you like (I like to put it in the libs folder with the deobfuscated jar, but you don't have to).
-Now use your IDE to attach the source to the deobfuscated jar - again, if you don't know how, you'll need to look up how to do this for the IDE you're using.
+Once you've downloaded the source code, rename the file extension from `.zip` to `.jar` and move the file somewhere sensible (don't put it in `libs` or Forge will think you have duplicate mods).
+Now use your IDE to attach the source jar to the compiled jar - again, if you don't know how, you'll need to look up how to do this for the IDE you're using.

-> Unlike the compiled versions of wizardry, the source and deobf versions are for personal use and mod development only and may not be distributed.
-Please see the permissions section on wizardry's CurseForge page for more information.
+> If (unlike me) you know what you're doing with Gradle and Maven, you can use the CurseForge Maven as an alternative to storing wizardry jars locally.
+See the [curse knowledge base](https://authors.curseforge.com/knowledge-base/projects/529-api) for more details.

 ## Specifying wizardry as a dependency